dbkblk/rand_website/pages/features/index.md

 # Many other enhancements and options
 <center><img src="{{ site.url }}/images/feat_leaders.jpg"></center>
 <center>Will you meet Hirohito or Charles V?</center>
+- **Units per tile**: Tired of the dreaded ‘stack of doom’ from Civ IV ?
+Based on the acclaimed feature of Civ V, it is now possible to enjoy a fully working units-per-tile limitation.
+You can play down to 1 unit-per-tile, but beware of the massive warfare.
 - **New leaders**: No fewer than twenty-six new leaders are part of this expansion including _Cleopatra_, _Charles V_, _Hirohito_, _Henry VIII_, _Nebuchadrezzar_, _Lenin_ and many more.
 - **New events**: Sir, our herbalists have discovered a new plant that holds great promise for health treatments.
 However, tests on human subjects are required to find the right mixture.
 Should we try it?
 - **New speeds**: If games tend to go by too fast for your liking, you might love the new snail speed.
 If you want a quick game, then try blitz.